 Story Engineering by Larry Brooks

 Read this one first.
-It’s no good at writing a million words and getting there in a hurry if you’re not sure where you’re going.
+It’s no good writing a million words and getting there in a hurry if you’re not sure where you’re going.
 This is a great primer on understanding the structure of a novel.
-Presuming you’re writing or in the process or thinking about writing a novel.
-Start here.
+Presuming you’re writing or in the process or thinking about writing a novel, start here.
 It’s actually not that complex, and the work is full of great examples.
-In fact, read it twice, the lessons will come in handy later.
-Listen to this guy he knows what he’s talking about.
+In fact, read it twice; the lessons will come in handy later.
+Listen to this guy.
+He knows what he’s talking about.

 The 12 Key Pillars of Novel Construction by C. S. Lakin